 Located precisely in the middle of Georgia, only a couple hours drive from Atlanta and Savannah, Milledgeville is your next favorite small town adventure.
 Once the capital of Georgia, Milledgeville is known for its historic architecture, charming downtown district and recreational experiences.

-Keep on reading for our guide on the top ten places you should visit if this is your first time exploring Milledgeville!
+Keep on reading for our guide on the top 10 places you should visit if this is your first time exploring Milledgeville in the spring!